Leveraging Resources and Supporting Sustainable Programs

 Primary Care Coalition of Montgomery County - Montgomery County

 The Primary Care Coalition of Montgomery County (PCC) supports and administers access to care programs for the uninsured and low-income residents through a variety of partnerships and networks throughout the jurisdiction.
 The CHRC awarded the PCC a total of $375,000 in FY 2009 to coordinate and streamline specialty care for patients enrolled in the Montgomery Cares program.
-Since its grant award, the Primary Care Coalition has established a Specialty Care Network in the county that has assisted more than 5,800 patients obtain access to 9,450 specialist encounters.
 During the course of this grant program, the PCC was able to develop partnerships with hospitals and health care professionals to provide pro-bono care and obtained support from private foundations, county and private donations totaling more than $898,800 in additional leveraged funding.

 Chase Brexton Health Services – Howard County

 Chase Brexton Health Services is a Federally Qualified Health Center with sites in Baltimore City, Baltimore, Talbot, and Howard Counties.
 In FY 2009, the CHRC awarded Chase Brexton a $500,000 grant to develop a dental service site in Howard County to provide comprehensive oral health services to adults and children.
-Chase Brexton’s three-year dental program exceeded initial patient projections by 60%, serving more than 4,700 patients, and remains in full operation today.
-Chase Brexton Health Services has successfully leveraged the CHRC initial investment to secure more than $700,000 in private and local funding support and surpass anticipated patient revenues by nearly $600,000 to sustain this program.
+Chase Brexton Health Services successfully leveraged the CHRC initial investment to secure more than $700,000 in private and local funding support and surpassed anticipated patient revenues by nearly $600,000 to sustain this program.

 Way Station - Mulitple Jurisdictions